isomerpages/mccy-sgt/pages/who-we-are.md

 ### Who We Are

-Started in June 2019, the **Singapore Together** movement is about the Government working with Singaporeans, and Singaporeans working with one another, to build our future Singapore
+Started in June 2019, the **Singapore Together** movement is about the Government working with Singaporeans, and Singaporeans working with one another, to build our future Singapore.

 Our robust SG United response to the current COVID-19 situation epitomises what Singapore Together is about.
 We will only be able to overcome this threat if all of us – the Government, Singaporeans, businesses, community groups – work together.